IHEfty/BurpSuite-Loader/README.md

 - **JDK Path:** Ensure that your JDK is installed at `C:\Program Files\Java\jdk-18.0.2.1\bin\java.exe`.
 - **BurpSuite Path:** Ensure `burpsuite_pro_v2023.2.4.jar` is correctly located at `C:\Users\user\Desktop\burp\`.

-## Notes

-- Make sure you have the appropriate permissions to access and modify files in the specified directories.
-- The `burp.bat` script includes the necessary `--add-opens` flags for Java modules, which ensure compatibility with BurpSuite's internal libraries.

----

-Enjoy using BurpSuite with the loader setup!
-If you have any questions or encounter issues, please refer to the official BurpSuite documentation or contact support.